Skip to main content Skip to page footer

 Audioguides | Media | Tours

-The Samson Pit, located in Sankt Andreasberg, is counted among the most significant mining monuments in Europe.
+The Samson Mine, located in Sankt Andreasberg, is counted among the most significant mining monuments in Europe.
 From 1521 until 1910, silver ore in particular was mined here.
 For many years, the Samson Mine was one of the world’s deepest.
 It is also home to the man engine known as the Fahrkunst, which is still in operation and is now recognized as an international machine monument.
 Equally impressive are the two water wheels - the reversible overshot wheel from 1819, which is 9 m high, and the pump wheel, which stands 12 metres tall and is driven by water during the tour, just as it was centuries ago.

 The Samson Mine is part of the Upper Harz Water Management System, which was declared a World Cultural Heritage Site by UNESCO in 2010.